lemoncodes237/chefs-dream/DOCUMENTATION.md

 ## Advancements

-The advancements keep track of custom advancements given to players as well as the hidden advancements used for the `chefsdream:eat` directory.
+The advancements keep track of custom advancements given to players.

-### Custom Advancements

 These advancements are in the `chefsdream/advancements/chefsdream` directory and contain JSON documents for the custom advancements.
 Please look at the JSON documents for a format for creating new advancements.

-### Hidden Advancements

-These advancements are in the `chefsdream:advancements` directory and are given to players when they eat custom foods.
-The `eat` advancement is given for eating any custom food.
-The other advancements are given for eating a custom food that needs to give that specific number of hunger.
-For example, the `eat_10_food` advancement is given when a player eats a food that needs to give 10 hunger, which means that the food has the `custom_data` `amt_hunger:10`.
+## Custom Food Nutrition

+The custom foods are given their nutritional value through the `minecraft:food` component.
+Please look at how a custom food is given in the datapack to get the framework for how to do this.
+The custom drinks are given their nutritional value through the saturation effect, for which the framework can be found by looking at how a custom drink is given.